Webhook: curl and cron

 a simple cron job (Scheduled Tasks) on an Openwrt access point, everything that the Linux terminal makes available can be transmitted to Home-Assistant.
 As an example, my OpenWrt devices provide the following information:

-The cron job starts every minute and enables continuous monitoring and management of the network infrastructure via Home Assistant.
+The cron job starts every minute and enables continuous monitoring of the network infrastructure via Home Assistant.

 Prerequisite on the access points: curl